 What is a FET?
-FET is an electronics component that is used in many electronic circuits and appliances.
-FET is a three-terminal Three layers device used for switching purposes like BJT transistor.
+FET is an electronic component that is used in many electronic circuits and appliances.
+FET is a three-terminal Three-layer device used for switching purposes like BJT transistor.
 FET stands for Field Effect Transistor.
 Learn the FET Transistor basics in this article.

 What is the Difference Between Bipolar Transistors and Field-Effect Transistors (FET)?